General Walking Tour:

 Stroll with a Gettysburg Licensed Town Historian to the sites of some of Gettysburg’s most historic taverns and hear unusual but true stories that took place at these legendary watering holes.
 Your Historian will regale you with stories about Presidents, fires, civil war activities and Temperance societies.
 While you will not be purchasing any drinks during the tour, you can enjoy libations after the tour with a 15% voucher from Hauser Estate Winery and a complimentary beverage (house wine or draft beer) voucher from the Gettysburg Hotel.

-Meet your Historian behind the Gettysburg Hotel in the courtyard at 6pm on Thursday evening and start your adventure .
-Reservations requested, walk-ins accepted
+Meet your Historian behind the Gettysburg Hotel in the courtyard at 6pm on Thursday or Friday evenings and start your adventure, Reservations requested, walk-ins accepted.

 8 Miles From Slavery (Black History Tour):

 Fear to triumph to uncertainty describes the experience of Gettysburg’s large black community during the years leading up to the Civil War through Reconstruction.
 This walking tour presents stories of abolitionists, kidnappers, heroes, villains and significant events that made Gettysburg an important stop on a road to freedom.
 Learn how Lincoln’s visit affected the community.